-With FIVE albums under her belt and an iTunes chart-topping single, indie folk/blues songsmith, Jenny Biddle, wraps herself around a self-made acoustic guitar*, like a marriage between body and instrument, her most honest core is released as she commands the guitar to talk “with uncommon skill and absolute self-assurance” (Syke, 2013).
+With FIVE albums under her belt and an iTunes chart-topping single, indie folk/blues songsmith, Jenny Biddle, wraps herself around her guitar, and like a marriage between body and instrument, she commands the guitar to talk “with uncommon skill and absolute self-assurance” (Syke, 2013).
 Her audience is compelled to join her on a voyage of passion and story in song.

-Destined to walk a musical path from a young age, a brief encounter with the ukulele at just 4 years old lit the fire for Jenny’s obsession.
-Moving on quickly to a lifelong love of the piano at age 5, followed by a passionate and ongoing affair with the guitar from the age of 9, original compositions soon followed, but from age 12 she fell under the influence of a rock ‘n’ roll lifestyle, regularly consuming 8 teaspoons of sugar in her cups of tea.
+Destined to walk a musical path, a brief encounter with the ukulele at just 4-years-old lit the fire for Jenny’s obsession.
+Moving quickly to a lifelong love of the piano at age 5, followed by an ardent affair with the guitar, age 9.
+Original compositions soon followed, but from age 12 she fell under the influence of a rock ‘n’ roll lifestyle, regularly consuming 8 teaspoons of sugar in her cups of tea.
 Suffice to say, she received treatment for her addiction but has since discovered she’s a lesbian.

-In the company of Tracy Chapman and Passenger, Jenny’s Hindsight single HIT #9 in the iTunes Songwriter Charts!
-She’s also held the prestigious title of Melbourne’s Best Busker 2010-2012, along with the People’s Choice Award at the Tamworth Country Music Festival Busking Championship 2012, to add to a string of awards.
-Suffice to say, recognition of Jenny’s talents by both public and industry alike is quickly growing.
+In the company of Tracy Chapman and Passenger, Jenny’s Hindsight single HIT #9 in the iTunes Songwriter Charts in 2013.
+She also held the prestigious title of Melbourne’s Best Busker 2010-2012 for 3 years running, along with the People’s Choice Award at the Tamworth Country Music Festival Busking Championship 2012.

-Like her songs and performances, Jenny Biddle is a striking, charming, refreshing, intense yet sweet person.
+Jenny Biddle is a striking, refreshing and sweet person.
 She’s a master of her craft.
-Catch her now… before another moment passes by.
+Own her complete catalogue and catch her live now!

-*Jenny’s self-made guitar was part of a first-ever Australian Tone Woods Hand-made Guitar Exhibition called ‘Beyond the Trees’, held at Monstalvat with the support of Thomas Lloyd Guitars.
+*Jenny’s self-made acoustic guitar was part of a first-ever Australian Tone Woods Hand-made Guitar Exhibition called ‘Beyond the Trees’, held at Monstalvat, Melbourne 2013 with the support of Chris Wynne & Thomas Lloyd Guitars.